Narrative Fallacy – Why are the habits of successful people a myth?

-Have you noticed social media’s obsession with the habits of successful people, how politicians suggest simple solutions to complex problems and the appeal of magical ‘silver bullet’ fixes?
+What is Narrative Fallacy? and have you noticed social media’s obsession with the habits of successful people?
+How politicians suggest simple solutions to complex problems and the appeal of magical ‘silver bullet’ fixes?
 People like to simplify things as we have a natural desire to understand what causes events and we hate uncertainty.
-In the book The Black Swan, Nassim Taleb describes how people can’t help but create narratives that do not exist, particularly when those stories confirm our existing beliefs.
+In the book The Black Swan, Nassim Taleb describes how people can’t help but create narratives that do not exist.
+Particularly when those stories confirm our existing beliefs.

-Nassim Taleb coined the term narrative fallacy to describe; “our limited ability to look at sequences of facts without weaving an explanation into them, or equivalently, forcing a logical link, an arrow of relationship upon them.”
-We can see this all the time as people create stories to explain random and unpredictable events as this makes us feel smarter and more in control of our destiny.
+Nassim Taleb coined the term narrative fallacy to describe; “our limited ability to look at sequences of facts without weaving an explanation into them.
+Or equivalently, forcing a logical link, an arrow of relationship upon them”.
+We can see this all the time as people create stories to explain random and unpredictable events.
+This makes us feel smarter and more in control of our destiny.

-Posts describing the habits of highly successful people are a classic example of the narrative fallacy because writers mistake random attributes as causal relationships.
+Posts describing the habits of highly successful people are a classic example of the narrative fallacy.
+Writers mistake random attributes as causal relationships.
 There is no one-size fits all answer for how to become successful, it’s a myth created by bad science.